 Exactly which types of cognitive tasks do digital technologies support?
-Column (1) of Table 5.3 presents results for a regression of equation (1) when the dependent variable disaggregates cognitive tasks into those tasks that are analytical relative to those tasks that are communication-intensive among the set of cognitive tasks.
-The results offer some statistical support for a small shift toward interactive, communication-based tasks (among the cognitive tasks) in response to technological change, as is evidenced by the negative coefficient sum at the bottom of the table.

-Column (1) of Table 5.4 also demonstrates the value of such tasks in a technologically-advancing economy.
-The shift toward communication-based cognitive skills occurs in tech-intensive industries located in strictly- and weakly-enforced municipalities; however, the effect is most pronounced in strong regulatory environments, suggesting that the employer-level costs of adjustment for such skills are particularly high.
+Column (1) of Table 6.1 presents results for a regression of equation (1) when the dependent variable disaggregates cognitive tasks into those tasks that are analytical relative to those tasks that are communication-intensive among the set of cognitive tasks.
+The results offer some statistical support for a small shift toward interactive, communication-based tasks (among the cognitive tasks) in response to technological change, as is evidenced by the negative interaction coefficient.
+Column (1) of Table 6.2 also demonstrates the value of such tasks in a technologically-advancing economy.
+The shift toward communication-based cognitive skills occurs in tech-intensive industries located in strictly- and weakly-enforced municipalities; however, the relative effect is most pronounced in strong regulatory environments, suggesting that the employer-level costs of adjustment for such skills are particularly high.

 Manual abilities Advances in digital technologies have allowed many manual tasks to be replaced by computers and automation.
-Tasks that require extreme precision and dexterity may be particularly susceptible to be substituted by computers, since the exact measurements can be codified, as compared to other manual tasks that might require more flexibility.
-We test this idea in column (2) of Table 5.3.
+Tasks that require extreme precision and dexterity may be particularly susceptible to substitution by computers, since the exact measurements can be codified, as compared to other manual tasks that might require more flexibility.
+We test this idea in column (2) of Table 6.1.
 Indeed, the results are supportive of the idea that precision-based manual tasks lose out in relation to other broad manual tasks in the aftermath of the technology shock.
-While we have no strong priors on how labor market regulations may interplay with precision versus other manual tasks, the empirical analysis in Table 5.4 suggests even stronger shifts toward other manual tasks, such as those requiring strength and flexibility in strictly-enforced municipalities.
+While we have no strong priors on how labor market regulations may interplay with precision versus other manual tasks, the empirical analysis in Table 6.2 suggests even stronger shifts toward other manual tasks, such as those requiring strength and flexibility in strictly-enforced municipalities.

-Non-routine activities Even among non-routine tasks, some require more problem-solving, cognitive skills, such as activities associated with analyzing data or information, while others are more manual in nature, like inspecting equipment, structures, or material.
-In column (3) of Table 5.3, we report results from specification (1) with the relative cognitive-to-manual skill intensity within non-routine tasks.
-These results illustrate that the shift toward non-routine tasks is likely driven more by changes in routine tasks, than by changes within the set of non-routine tasks-the technology shock has no impact on the cognitive-to-manual task ratio within the set of non-routine tasks.
-The results in Table 5.4 further support this idea-there is very little statistical evidence that technology impacts the cognitively-oriented share of non-routine tasks in any area of the country-strictly-enforced or weakly-enforced.
+Non-routine activities Even among non-routine tasks, some require more problemsolving, cognitive skills, such as activities associated with analyzing data or information, while others are more manual in nature, like inspecting equipment, structures, or material.
+In column (3) of Table 6.1, we report results from specification (1) with the relative cognitive-to-manual skill intensity within non-routine tasks.
+These results illustrate that the shift toward non-routine tasks is likely driven more by changes in cognitively-oriented, nonroutine tasks.
+Technology differentially increases the share of cognitive-non-routine tasks over manual-non-routine tasks in tech-intensive industries relative to industries with lower technological intensity.
+The results in Table 6.2, however, suggest that the relative shift toward cognitive versus manual non-routine tasks occurs in both strictly- and weaklyenforced cities-there is little statistical evidence that technology impacts the cognitivelyoriented share of non-routine tasks differently depending on labor market regulatory enforcement.

 Routine activities Controlling machines and processes is a routine activity that is highly manual, while documenting and recording information is a more cognitive, routine task.
-As reported in column (4) of Table 5.3, among routine tasks, routine, manual tasks also decline by more than routine, cognitive tasks, leading to an increase in the share of cognitive tasks within routine tasks.
+As reported in column (4) of Table 6.1, among routine tasks, routine, manual tasks also decline by more than routine, cognitive tasks, leading to an increase in the share of cognitive tasks within routine tasks.
 This is further support of the skill-biased nature of technological change.
-However, in contrast to our earlier results, there is no statistical skill bias in labor policy (Table 5.4) when comparing routine, cognitive tasks and routine, manual tasks.
-The results suggest that regulatory enforcement does not differentially impact the routine cognitive versus manual skill composition of tech-intensive industries.
+However, in contrast to our earlier results, there is no statistical skill bias in labor policy (Table 6.2) when comparing routine, cognitive tasks and routine, manual tasks.
+The results suggest that regulatory enforcement does not differentially impact the routine cognitive versus manual skill composition of tech-intensive industries relative to low-technology industries.